aiven/devportal/docs/products/opensearch/concepts/shards-number.rst

 These suggestions are only indicative - optimal values depend heavily on your usage pattern and anticipated growth of data in OpenSearch.

-You can change number of shards without losing your data, but this process will require a brief downtime when index is rewritten.
+You can change the number of shards without losing your data, but this process will require a brief downtime when index is rewritten.

 Performance numbers